 It’s impossible to know exactly how many people in the United States battle addiction issues, but it is possible to isolate the 5 Stages of Addiction most people generally follow along the road to getting there.

-If we narrow the focus solely to alcohol, opioids and other drugs, such as marijuana, cocaine and methamphetamines, experts believe an estimated 24 million struggle with the disease of addiction.
+If we narrow the focus solely to alcohol, opioids and other drugs, such as marijuana, cocaine, and methamphetamines, experts believe an estimated 24 million people struggle with the disease of addiction.

 The science of not just treating addiction, but how people become addicted is clearer than ever before.
-Recognizing behaviors that present potential warning signs is key to interrupting the cycle.
+Recognizing behaviors that present potential warning signs is a key to interrupting the cycle.

 The definition of addiction, according to NIDA (The National Institute on Drug Abuse), is “…a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.”
 It’s classified as a brain disease because it alters the chemical structure of the brain.

 This makes it more difficult for a person to experience a normal, biological sense of wellbeing without abusing whatever substance they’ve become addicted to.

 What Are The 5 Stages of Addiction?